 The defective medical device lawyers of Hale & Monico are committed to holding manufacturers liable when the devices they make harm patients.
 We investigate our clients’ injuries and demand the compensation and justice they deserve.

-Common Examples Of Defective Medical Devices
+Common Examples Of Chicago Defective Medical Devices

 Extensive research and testing go into the development of medical devices and equipment.
 Although these tools are regulated by the Food and Drug Administration (FDA), mistakes are made that allow defective products onto the market.
 Some of the notable devices that have harmed patients are: